 Collecting coins can be an enjoyable way to invest your money if you avoid the mistakes that many people make when they start collecting coins.
-Remember, nothing can replace the knowledge that you can acquire by reading coin books and joining a coin club.
-Take your time, enjoy your coins and the new friends you can make while collecting coins.
+Remember, nothing can replace the knowledge that you can acquire by reading coin books, joining a coin club, and building a relationship with a trusted coin dealer.

 01 of 08